Porirua Railway Station Upgrade

 I am looking to get work in the set painting department on the Hobbit when work gears up which I’m really exited about.
 I'd say this mural project, being included in my portfolio, definitely would have contributed to my interview going as successfully as it did a few weeks back.”

-She adds, “It was a great experience working with Ranga, I felt we worked well together, remained reasonably level in creative decisions, and seemed to complement each other in our different styles.
+She adds, “It was a great experience working with Runga, I felt we worked well together, remained reasonably level in creative decisions, and seemed to complement each other in our different styles.
 He taught me the importance of solid draftsmanship, thorough planning and processes, and organised work areas, and taught me a lot about traditional Maori art and Legend.
 The fact he was project manager meant I was kept well informed of what was going on and it was helpful to get insight into the business and logistical side of such projects.
 We talked a lot about our cultural backgrounds, past experiences, and views on life and this I think was the most enriching part of the project, with the painting itself almost symbolic of our collaboration within a cultural context - the land in common, both feeling a spiritual connection to it.
-Ranga's an inspiring guy.”
+Runga's an inspiring guy.”

 Locals who often poked their heads in and came to meet the artists were all supportive although some admittedly skeptical as to how successful it would be at stopping tagging.